eloylp/go-kit/README.md

 ### Logger

-The logger middleware will print general request information in the standard output.
+The logger middleware will log general request information with the provided logger and level.
 It currently assumes the use of the `logrus` logger.

 ```go
 package main